 Deer mice are bi-colored rodents.
 They have light brown-red fur on their tops and white underbellies and feet.
 Tails of deer mice are between five and 13 centimeters in length.
 The tails are also bi-colored, with a darker color at the top and a lighter coloration at the bottom.
 Deer mice tails are covered with short, fine hair.

 Deer mice garnered closed attention in the United States because this specific type of rodent has been determined to be the primary carrier of the hantavirus in North America.
 The hantavirus is a pathogen that has the potential for causing extremely serious and even fatal health problems for an infected person.

-The hantavirus can result in a person being inflicted with what is known has hantavirus pulmonary syndrome.
+The hantavirus can result in a person being inflicted with what is known as hantavirus pulmonary syndrome.
 There is no cure for this condition.
-While some people do recover from hantavirus pulmonary syndrome, doctors attribute that recovery to be some sort of spontaneous change in an individual’s status.
+While some people do recover from hantavirus pulmonary syndrome, doctors attribute that recovery to be some sort of the spontaneous change in an individual’s status.
 In other words, there is no clear understanding of why some people recover from hantavirus pulmonary syndrome.